biopragmatics/oquat/docs/invalids/prefix/eco.md

-# HAO
+# eco: Evidence ontology

+This page summarize the different resources that reference `eco` but use local unique identifiers that do not match the standard pattern of ^\d{7}$.
+Of the 4 resources,
-The following 1 variants were found: ['ECO']
+1 variants on the standard prefix were found: ['ECO'].

-## `eco`
+## `eco`: Evidence ontology

-Identifiers for this prefix are given correctly in Evidence ontology.
+Identifiers for this prefix are given incorrectly correctly in `eco`.

 | external_xref   |   usages_count | usages                                                                                                                                                                                                                                                             |
 |-----------------|----------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|